SolidiKeY/solidikey.github.io/README.md

 ### After cloning your repository

-After you clone your git repository, you will need to recusively download their submodules by running this command:
+After you clone your git repository, you will need to recursively download their submodules by running this command:

 ```bash
 git submodule update --init